oracle-livelabs/analytics-ai/redbull-twitter-sentiment-analysis/4-configure-the-compute-instance/configure-the-compute-instance.md

 ## Task 3: Create a folder to hold the OCI authentication information

 The demo code makes extensive use of OCI's AI APIs to analyze the incoming tweets.
-To make those API calls, authentication information must also be sent.
+To make those API calls, authentication information must be sent with the calls.
 In a following lab we will configure the authentication, but for now, we will create a folder which will serve sa a placeholder for the authentication information.

 1. We will use the `mkdir` command in the connected terminal to create the folder: